neagarr/task_manager/README.md

 ## Features

 What's all the bells and whistles this project can perform?
-* Powerful admin panel for advanced manging
+* Powerful admin panel for advanced managing
 * Authentication functionality for Worker|User
 * Managing task, position, task type directly from website interface